Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 - Goedert did not have a catch in Week 18 versus the Cowboys.

-- Over his last three outings, Goedert has caught eight passes for 99 yards.
-He was targeted 11 times, and averaged 33.0 yards per game.
+- Goedert has caught eight passes on 11 targets for 99 yards, averaging 33.0 yards in his last three games.

 Goedert's Philadelphia Teammates